nfdi4plants/DataHUB/README.md

 ```

 ### Registering the GitLab runner
-1. In your already set up  GitLab instance, set up your runner as a instance runner.
+1. In you already set up  GitLab instance, set up your runner as a instance runner.
-    To do so, you need to open the admin area, select th "Instance Runners" entry in the "Features" menu.
+    To do so, you need to open the admin area, select the "Instance Runners" entry in the "Features" menu.
 Alternatively visit ```https://<your-datahub-hostname>/admin/runners```.
 2. Click on "New instance runner"
 3. Under "Platform", select "Linux" as operating systems.
-4. Under "Tags", check the bo for "Run untagged jobs"
+4. Under "Tags", check the checkbox for "Run untagged jobs"
 5. Click on "Create runner"
 6. Follow the steps which are shown to you.
-During these steps you need to choose an executer, as well as an image if you choose the docker executer.
+During these steps you need to choose an executor, as well as a default docker image if you choose the docker executor.
-   - For the executer, choose "docker".
+   - For the executor, choose "docker".
-   - For the base image, choose a Linux base image like debian or alpine from dockerhub.
+   - For the default image, choose a basic Linux image like debian or alpine from dockerhub.